Social Media Marketing for Restaurants in the Age of COVID-19

 Make it easy for local press or influencers to share.
 Create a small press kit by providing images, copy and links for influencers and local press to share on their platforms.
 By giving them everything they need, it will further encourage them to share with their followers.

 Use your guests as mini-influencers.
 Encourage them to post when they receive their order.
 Ask them to tag your restaurant’s profile.
 To take it one step further, repost all of those who are tagging and sharing your brand to your Instagram story.
 This is a great way to create quick and easy content.
 Comment when someone shares.
 Be sure to thank them for supporting your business.

-Social media marketing is more important than ever to bring more business your way.
+Social media marketing for restaurants is more important than ever to bring more business your way.
 If you’re interested in learning more about ways to market your restaurant right now, feel free to reach out to your account manager here at BentoBox or get in touch with Grenadier and her team at www.digitalsocietyllc.com for expert consultation and services.